Wjumperach/flight-reservations/README.md

 ## Development server

-To start BE dev server run `dotnet run' from 'be\FlightReservationsApi' directory.
+To start BE dev server run `dotnet run` from "be\FlightReservationsApi" directory.
-To start FE dev server run `ng serve` from 'web' directory.
-Navigate to `http://localhost:4200/`.
+To start FE dev server run `ng serve` from "web" directory.
+Navigate to http://localhost:4200/.

 ## Build

 To start BE and FE servers from containers run `docker compose up` from root directory.
-Navigate to `http://localhost/`
+Navigate to http://localhost/.